Composer Robert Kelly

 or the push, to get out there and sell.
 It’s awfully hard to sell

-me.
-I’ve done very well with that, but I don’t feel I’ve done as well
+for me.
+I’ve done very well with that, but I don’t feel I’ve done

-in the New York scene, or get out here in the cornfields of central Illinois.
+around in the New York scene, or get out here in the cornfields of central

 I could not see raising children in the New York area.
 I went